symfony/symfony-docs/cookbook/bundles/best_practices.rst

 Documentation
 -------------

-All classes and functions must be fully documented using `phpDocumentor`_ tags.
+All classes and functions must be fully documented using `PHPDoc`_ tags.

 Extensive documentation should also be provided in the :doc:`reStructuredText </contributing/documentation/format>` format, under